 One of the major focal points of my curriculum is robotics.
-They are a fantastic, albeit expensive, way to give students a hands-on educational experience.
+It is a fantastic, albeit expensive, way to give students a hands-on educational experience.
 It's my secret weapon to sneak in coding instruction.
 I have been accused of helping to create the inevitable robot overlords, but I'd rather argue that I am giving my students a technological advantage for their future endeavors.
 It is a perfect way to deliver a program that synthesizes science, engineering, math, and art.

 I strongly feel the importance of teaching more than one "brand" of robot, and to that end I have been able to acquire several different platforms for my classes.
 Here are the various robots that one can find inhabiting my room.
 You can think of them as an army of sorts (but not to take over the world, don't worry).